 This criterion rates the proposal relative to the commitment for long term maintenance and operation of the completed site.
 Preference is given to proposals that are self-supporting or will be operated and maintained by the cooperating entity (generally the landowner or land manager).
-It is extremely important that the cooperating entity is fully supportive and committed to long term maintenance of a proposal site or facility.
-Once the federal life of the cooperating entity, and therefore it makes sense for the cooperating entity to provide long term management and maintenance needs.
-Once an access site or facility is constructed/renovated federal regulations require that proper O&M of the facility occur for the duration of the project's expected life, which is usually 10-20 years.
+It is extremely important that the cooperating entity is fully supportive and committed to long term maintenance of a proposal.
+Once the federal life of the completed project has been reached, generally ownership of the improvements is transferred to the cooperating entity, and therefore it makes sense for the cooperating entity to provide long term management and maintenance needs.
+Once an access site is constructed/renovated federal regulations require that proper O&M of the facility occur for the duration of the project's expected life, which is usually 10-20 years.